chouzar/chip/test/guides/as-local-pubsub.md

 }
 ```

 There are many ways to structure a PubSub system in Gleam so this guide is just a starting point.

-While building your system with a PubSub you may start getting into clashes between modules (gleam doesn't like circular dependencies), if you find yourself in this situation try to:
+While building your system with a PubSub you may start getting into clashes between modules (gleam
+doesn't allow circular dependencies), if you find yourself in this situation try to:

 * Divide shared types, for example put `Event` in its own module.
 * Take advantage of generics so you don't have to be bound to specific types.
 * Take advantage of callbacks so you don't have to be bound to specific behaviour.

-As a final tip, sometimes we may try to optimize the project structure too early, if in doubt try to keep your types and functions in one module and separate as your abstractions and domain knowledge mature.
+If in doubt try to keep your types and functions in one module and separate as your abstractions
+and domain knowledge mature.